Los Conquistadores: 2003

-On the July 17, 2003 edition of SmackDown!, Rob Conway and Nick Dinsmore assumed the roles of Los Conquistadors in a match in which they were defeated by Rey Mysterio and Billy Kidman.
+On the July 17, 2003, edition of SmackDown!, Rob Conway and Nick Dinsmore, who were both working in Ohio Valley Wrestling at the time, assumed the roles of Los Conquistadors in a match in which they were defeated by Rey Mysterio and Billy Kidman.
 Unlike previous versions of Los Conquistadors, Conway and Dinsmore wore black and gold masks with exposed mouths along with blue shoulder pads.

 On July 27, 2003, another set of Conquistadors participated in the APA Invitational Barroom Brawl Match at Vengeance, where they were beaten up by the APA.
-In this case, the men under the masks were Rob Conway and Johnny Jeter, who were both working in Ohio Valley Wrestling at the time.
+In this case, the OVW wrestlers working under the masks were Rob Conway and Johnny Jeter.

 2018

-On the October 8, 2018 episode of Raw, a man dressed in a Conquistador outfit, later revealed to be Kurt Angle, won a WWE World Cup Qualifying Battle Royal by last eliminating Baron Corbin.
+On the October 8, 2018, episode of Raw, a man dressed in a Conquistador outfit, later revealed to be Kurt Angle, won a WWE World Cup Qualifying Battle Royal by last eliminating Baron Corbin.
 The next week on Raw, jobber Billy Bain dressed as a Conquistador (assumed to be Angle) to take on The Authors of Pain in a losing effort.

 Other media

-The Los Conquistadors costumes of Edge and Christian were made available as alternative outfits in the video game WWE SmackDown vs. Raw 2011.
+The Los Conquistadors costumes of Edge and Christian from 2000 were made available as alternative outfits in the video game WWE SmackDown vs. Raw 2011.